Avian Influenza Information

-Avian Influenza InformationProtect Your Birds From Avian Influenza (.pdf) Avian influenza - commonly called “bird flu” - is an infection caused by influenza viruses that occur naturally in birds.
+Avian influenza (AI) - commonly called “bird flu” - is an infection caused by influenza viruses that occur naturally in birds.
 Avian influenza viruses occur throughout the globe.
-Free-flying aquatic birds have been the most frequent source of virus: Ducks, geese, gulls and shorebirds are considered principal reservoirs.
-In these species, AI infections usually do not cause signs of disease, but have been incriminated as the source of many AI outbreaks in domestic poultry throughout the world.
+Free-flying aquatic birds have been the most frequent source of virus: Ducks, geese, gulls, and shorebirds are considered principal reservoirs.
+In these species, AI infections usually do not cause signs of disease but have been incriminated as the source of many AI outbreaks in domestic poultry throughout the world.

 Strains of avian H5N1 influenza may infect various types of animals, including wild birds, pigs, and tigers.
 Genetic studies confirm that the influenza A virus H5N1 mutates rapidly.
 Should it adapt to allow easy human-to-human transmission, a pandemic could ensue – it has not done so to date.
 At this time, it is uncertain whether the currently circulating H5N1 virus will lead to a disease outbreak in humans.

-Connecticut ranks 2nd in New England for egg production and has a very diverse poultry industry.
+Connecticut ranks first in New England for egg production and has a very diverse poultry industry.
 The discovery of AI in Connecticut can have serious economic, and possible public health consequences, and will require a rapid response to contain and eliminate the disease agent.
 The department has an emergency response plan that is constantly being updated, should Avian Influenza be discovered in Connecticut.

 Bird owners need to be aware and report anything out of the ordinary.
-Anyone who may suspect a poultry on their farm may have died from unknown causes should call the State Veterinarian at (860) 713-2505 or email email@example.com.
+Anyone who may suspect poultry on their farm may have died from unknown causes should call the State Veterinarian at (860) 713-2505 or email email@example.com.
 Signs of Avian Influenza include depression, decreased feed and water consumption, decreased egg production, soft or misshapen eggs, and respiratory signs (coughing and sneezing).
 You can also find out more by visiting the Connecticut Department of Public Health's pandemic flu webpage or visit the USDA’s Bird Flu website.